Should you medicate your child? This is one of the biggest questions you might face if you are a parent of an anxious child.

 SSRI’s have been shown to increase depressive symptoms, including suicidal ideation, in a SMALL percent of these children and adolescents.
 Also, there are no research studies on the long term effects of SSRI'S on anxious children (AACAP OFFICIAL ACTION Clinical Report, February 1, 2007).
 Seriously, what parent wants to put their kids on medication?

 Here are some of the SSRI's

 Only a doctor can prescribe and advise you on child anxiety medicine, but you can be informed enough to ask questions about SSRI’S or any other choices of medications.

 A doctor may prescribe something other than an SSRI, or in combination with an SSRI as a child anxiety medication.
 If your child’s doctor makes a different choice, ask why.

 If you and your doctor have decided to try a child anxiety medication, carefully monitor your child for any changes in their behavior.
-I also recommend children be told medication is being prescribed, regardless of how young they are, and that they know the names and doses of their medications.
+I also recommend children be told about the medication that is being prescribed, and that they know the names and doses of their medications.
 Parents need to check in regularly with their child when medication is prescribed to get the child’s opinion of how they feel and how it may be helping or hurting.